SrChach/numpy_stack_and_algorithms/README.md

 *note: put the requirements to run all this examples, preferably in a Docker container*

+*note2: misssing links to the official documentation of each section*

+## Index

 - [Big O notation](https://github.com/SrChach/python_data_structures/tree/master/bigO#big-o-notation)
 	- [Time Complexity or Performance](https://github.com/SrChach/python_data_structures/tree/master/bigO#introduction---performance-or-time-complexity)